bitovi/canjs.com/_guides/recipes.md

-@page Recipes CanJS Recipes
+@page Recipes Recipes
-@parent guides 1
+@parent guides 4

 @body
 To the left is a list of __CanJS__ recipes to help you learn CanJS.
 To